 My experience with a smart wristband that tracks blood pressure

-I compared my wearable fitness’ readings with a Samsung Healthy Living BD-3000S BP monitor that I had since 2003 and that I already showed it to my doctor.
+I compared my wearable fitness readings with a Samsung Healthy Living BD-3000S BP monitor (discontinued) that I had since 2003 and that I had already shown to my doctor.
 Readings also matched my doctor’s.
 Please note that Samsung’s blood pressure monitor is currently unavailable – Samsung Healthy Living closed in 2009.

 What is the best fitness tracker with blood pressure right now?